Cut distance identifying graphon parameters over weak* limits: Preliminaries

 \subsection{Norms defined by graphs}

-In this section we briefly recall how subgraph densities $t(H,\cdot)$ induce norms on the space of graphons.
+In this section we briefly recall how homomorphism densities $t(H,\cdot)$ induce norms on the space of graphons.
 More details can be found in~\cite[\S 14.1]{Lovasz2012}.

-We now introduce the seminorming and weakly norming graphs and graphs with the (weak) Hölder property, concepts first introduced in~\cite{Hat:Siderenko}.
+We now introduce the (semi)norming and weakly norming graphs and graphs with the (weak) Hölder property, concepts first introduced in~\cite{Hat:Siderenko}.
 We say that a graph $H$ is \textit{(semi)norming}\emph{,} if the function

 is a (semi)norm on $\mathcal{W}$.
 This means that we require that $\left\Vert \cdot\right\Vert _{H}$ is subadditive and homogeneous (i.e., $\left\Vert c\cdot W\right\Vert _{H}=\left|c\right|\cdot\left\Vert W\right\Vert _{H}$ for each $c\in\mathbb{R}$), and in the case of norming graphs we moreover assume that there does not exist a kernel $W$ that is not identically zero, but $t(H,W)=0$\emph{. }